-Commercial Passenger Vehicles Victoria (CPVV) is consulting on its draft monitoring, compliance and enforcement policy 2019-2022.
+Commercial Passenger Vehicles Victoria (CPVV) has consulted on its draft monitoring, compliance and enforcement policy 2019-2022.

 CPVV, formerly the Taxi Services Commission, is the regulator of the commercial passenger vehicle industry.
 This industry includes unbooked services (taxi rank and hail) and booked services (taxis, hire cars and rideshare vehicles).